Extremal Bases, Geometrically Separated Domains and Applications: Geometrically separated domains

-To prove this, we estimate the derivatives of the exponential map.
-Considering, for $u\in\mathbb{R}^{n}$, the vector field $\mathcal{Y}_{u}=\sum u_{i}\mathcal{Y}_{i}$, the derivatives of $\mathrm{exp}_{p}$ are estimated via the Campbell-Hausdorff formula.
-Let $q=q(u)=\mathrm{exp}_{p}(u)$, $\left|u\right|\leq u_{0}$, where $\alpha_{k}$ are universal constants corresponding to brackets of length $k$ (see Lemma 1 (p.
+where $\alpha_{k}$ are universal constants corresponding to brackets of length $k$ (see Lemma 1 (p.
 97) of \cite{Charpentier-Dupain-Geometery-Finite-Type-Loc-Diag}).
-The brackets are then estimated with \prettyref{prop|properties-vector-coord-weights-balls-3-5} and \prettyref{eq|proof-comparison-balls} is easily obtained.
+The brackets are then estimated with \propref{properties-vector-coord-weights-balls-3-5} and thus (\ref{eq:proof-comparison-balls}) is easily obtained.
 The second inclusion of the Proposition is then easily proved.